hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    setup/solve time per strategy.
 SPE10 case 2a Darcy problem (4.5M unknowns,
    16 MPI ranks, ``relative_tol = 1e-10``, HYPRE 3.1.0).

-For this RT0/P0 system the flux mass block is well conditioned, so the cost is dominated by the quality of the pressure Schur-complement approximation.
+For this RT0/P0 system, the flux mass block is well conditioned.
+Thus, the pressure Schur-complement approximation controls the cost.
+The stronger coarse pressure solve in ``mgr_amg_strong.yml`` reduces the iteration count from 24 to 19.

-Strengthening the coarse pressure solve (``mgr_amg_strong.yml``) is the only change that lowers the iteration count, from 24 down to 19.
-Pouring more work into the flux block instead -- BJ-ILU0 F-relaxation or a global BJ-ILU0 smoother -- does not improve the Schur-complement approximation and only adds cost per iteration, so GMRES takes more iterations, not fewer.
+More work in the flux block does not improve the Schur-complement approximation.
+This includes BJ-ILU0 F-relaxation and a global BJ-ILU0 smoother.
+These options increase the cost of each iteration.
+They also cause GMRES to use more iterations.

-The timing panel adds an important caveat: fewest iterations is not the same as fastest wall-clock.
-Each ``mgr_amg_strong`` iteration runs two l1-hybrid-SGS AMG cycles, so even though it needs the fewest iterations its solve time is slightly higher than the much cheaper default ``mgr_jacobi``, which remains the best time-to-solution here.
-Setup time is small and nearly constant across strategies, so the solve phase dominates the total.
-For reference, a plain GMRES+BoomerAMG preconditioner without the MGR splitting stalls on the indefinite saddle-point system and fails to reach the tolerance within 200 iterations, which is why MGR is the default.
+The smallest iteration count does not give the shortest run time.
+Each ``mgr_amg_strong`` iteration runs two l1-hybrid-SGS AMG cycles.
+Its solve time is slightly longer than the less costly default ``mgr_jacobi``.
+Thus, ``mgr_jacobi`` has the best time to solution in this test.
+Setup time is small and almost constant, so solves control the total time.

+Without the MGR split, a GMRES and BoomerAMG combination stalls on the indefinite system.
+It does not reach the tolerance in 200 iterations.
+Therefore, MGR is the default.

 Reproducible Run
 ~~~~~~~~~~~~~~~~